Food & Environmental Allergy Testing

 Allergic reactions to common foods, such as wheat, milk, citrus, soy, and peanuts, may be mistakenly associated with temporary viral infections or other minor illnesses.
-However, there may be a relationship between many of your symptoms, such as headaches, fatigue, or runny nose, and the food allergies that can cause them.
-An increase in stress, declining health, and recurrent infections can add to chronic food allergies.
-Gastrointestinal disorders, arthritis, eczema, autoimmune disease, and migraines – just to name a few – have been linked with food allergies and can worsen if the food is not discovered and removed from the diet.
+However, there may be a relationship between many of your symptoms, such as headaches, fatigue, or runny nose, and the food allergies that may cause them.
+Gastrointestinal disorders, arthritis, eczema, autoimmune disease, and migraines – just to name a few – may be linked with food allergies.

 Types of Allergies

 Environmental Allergies: Environmental allergies are most commonly classified into indoor, outdoor, seasonal, and perennial (year-round).
 Common environmental allergens include mold spores, plant pollens, and decaying plant matter.
 Temperature and moisture levels also play a role in how an allergen affects the body.
 Peak allergy seasons include mid-spring and late fall.
 Most environmental allergens are airborne, causing a wide range of symptoms when they come in contact with mucosal surfaces or the skin.
 Common surfaces where allergens can cause symptoms include: